 Welcome to Maywood.
 We are looking forward to working with your family this year.
 We hope you will find this booklet helpful in outlining some of the practices and procedures at our school.
 Please go over the information enclosed with your child and keep it handy as a convenient resource.
 We hope it will be just the beginning of rich and meaningful communication between your family and ours.

-As a parent of a fourth grader and a seventh grader, I know first-hand the importance of quality schools.
+As a parent of an eighth grader and and an eleventh grader, I know first-hand the importance of quality schools.
 My dreams and aspirations for my children - both for their tangible success and for a less definable future “happiness” - will be directly impacted by the habits of mind and body attributable in large part to their education.

 The staff at Maywood Hills knows this as well, and is committed to ensuring that every child is provided the opportunity and encouragement to work to their potential.
 The combination of a talented staff, motivated students, and caring involved parents helps make Maywood Hills an exceptional school.